The Best Men Can Be

 "The Best Men Can Be" was a corporate social responsibility advertising campaign from the safety razor and personal care brand Gillette of Procter & Gamble.
 The campaign launched on January 13, 2019, with the digital release of a short film entitled We Believe: The Best Men Can Be.

 The campaign title is a play upon a notable past Gillette ad slogan "The Best a Man Can Get", which dates back to the 1980s.
-The Best Men Can Be is an attempt to address negative behavior among men, including bullying, sexism, sexual misconduct, and toxic masculinity.
+The Best Men Can Be was a reproach against negative male behavior, including bullying, sexism, sexual misconduct, and toxic masculinity.
 The campaign includes a three-year commitment by Gillette to make donations to organizations that "[help men] achieve their personal best".

 The initial short film was the subject of controversy.
-While it was praised by some, such as Bernice King, and defended by others, such as Mona Charen, it was generally received negatively by various online commentators, notably men and conservative leaning individuals, becoming one of the most disliked videos on YouTube.
+While it was praised by many, such as Bernice King, and defended by others, such as Mona Charen, it was received negatively, notably by conservative leaning individuals, becoming one of the most disliked videos on YouTube.
 The campaign has led to calls to boycott Gillette and Procter & Gamble.
 A successive campaign, #MyBestSelf, was generally praised for its acknowledgement of the transgender community.

 Synopsis

 The introductory short film for the campaign, We Believe: The Best Men Can Be, directed by Kim Gehrig, begins by invoking the brand's slogan since 1989, "The Best a Man Can Get", by asking "Is this the best a man can get?"
-This is followed by scenes demonstrating supposed negative behavior among males, including bullying, sexism, sexual misconduct, and toxic masculinity; acknowledgement of social movements, such as #MeToo; and footage of actor Terry Crews stating during Congressional testimony that "men need to hold other men accountable".
+This is followed by scenes demonstrating negative behavior among males, including bullying, sexism, sexual misconduct, and toxic masculinity; acknowledgement of social movements, such as #MeToo; and footage of actor Terry Crews stating during Congressional testimony that "men need to hold other men accountable".
 The ad continues to explain that "we believe in the best in men: To say the right thing, to act the right way", since "the boys watching today will be the men of tomorrow."
 As a result, the original slogan is re-worked to reinforce this message, becoming "The Best Men Can Be".

 This campaign includes a companion website, and a pledge by Gillette to donate $1 million per-year over the next three years to organizations, such as Boys & Girls Clubs of America, that "[help men] achieve their personal best".
 In the aforementioned website, Gillette explains the campaign by stating that "as a company that encourages men to be their best, we have a responsibility to make sure we are promoting positive, attainable, inclusive and healthy versions of what it means to be a man."